WIKI2020/Gesture-Keyboard/README.md

 # Gesture-Keyboard

 We provide an example code of "Gesture-keyboard".
 You can change it according to the actual needs.
 No extra cost, no need to wear any device.The code is very simple,let's play!
+Please add a github star!
 ![image](https://github.com/WIKI2020/Gesture-Keyboard/blob/main/example1.gif)

 ## Demo